vontrap/AWS/README.md

 # AWS
-How to upload a dummy file using boto3 to your aws bucket
+How to upload a dummy file using boto3 to your AWS bucket